xr-cc/ace-of-clust/README.md

 ## Reproducing examples

-This repo keeps example scripts/notebooks separate from the installable library code.
+*__Note__: Step-by-step tutorials are available on [the documentation site](https://xr-cc.github.io/ace-of-clust).
+Please refer to the site for general usage instructions.*

-To reproduce examples:
+This repository keeps example scripts and notebooks separate from the installable library code.
+Its main purpose is to reproduce the figures from our manuscript.
+To reproduce the examples:

 1. Install the package (`pip install ace-of-clust`)
 2. Clone this repository (for `examples/`, etc.)